felipenoris/math-server-docker/README.md

 # jupyterhub
 ```

+By default, Jupyterhub will be accessible on the following link: `http://localhost:8000`.

 To set IP and port, use:

 ```
 # jupyterhub --ip=192.168.1.2 --port=443
 ```

-Jupyterhub will be accessible by default on the following link: `http://localhost:8000`

 You may have to open port for external access: